scheidtdav/homeassistant-kostal-piko/README.md

 - Piko 5.5 running FW v05.50
 - Piko 5.5 running FW v05.61

-There are a number of sensors provided to Home Assistant.
+There are a number of sensors provided by this integration to Home Assistant.
 Due to limitations of the api of the inverter it is recommended to disable sensor entities that are not required.

 <details>